multiversx/mx-docs/docs/sdk-and-tools/sdk-nestjs/sdk-nestjs-monitoring.md

 The only change we have to do is that we need to instantiate this class and call `.getMetrics()` method on it to return to us both default and our new custom metrics.

-The `.setHearthbeatDuration()` method will be used in our business logic whenever we want to add a new value to that histogram.
+The `.setHeartbeatDuration()` method will be used in our business logic whenever we want to add a new value to that histogram.